 How To Turn Yourself In

 In order to have visitors, inmates must give each visitor’s full name to the jail in advance.
 Your visitors will go into a Visiting log as an Authorized visit.
-All visitors has to provide a photo ID when visiting.
-Anyone that arrives for visitation late or that does not have a visting order will not be allowed to visit the inmate.
+All visitors have to provide a photo ID when visiting.
+Anyone that arrives for visitation late or that does not have a visitation order will not be allowed to visit the inmate.